Dnafivuq/movement-demo/README.md

 Prefered python version Python 3.12.3 or newer.

-Install all of required dependencies and libraries in this repository run
+To install all of the required dependencies and libraries in this repository run

 ```bash
 pip install -r requirements.txt